beersandrew/usd-thumbnail-generator/README.md

 1. Generate a camera such that the subject is in view
 2. Sublayer the subject in the camera
-3. Run `usdrecord` to take a snapshot and store it in `/renders/<input>.0.png`
+3. Run `usdrecord` to take a snapshot and store it in `/renders/<input>.png`
     - macOS
-        - `usdrecord --frames 0:0 --camera ZCamera --imageWidth 2048 --renderer Metal camera.usda <input>.#.png`
+        - `usdrecord --camera ZCamera --imageWidth 2048 --renderer Metal camera.usda <input>.png`
     - windows
-        - `usdrecord --frames 0:0 --camera ZCamera --imageWidth 2048 --renderer GL camera.usda <input>.#.png`
+        - `usdrecord --camera ZCamera --imageWidth 2048 --renderer GL camera.usda <input>.#.png`
         - note: this will run with `shell=True` for the subprocess call
     - linux
-        - `usdrecord --frames 0:0 --camera ZCamera --imageWidth 2048 --renderer Metal camera.usda <input>.#.png`
+        - `usdrecord --camera ZCamera --imageWidth 2048 --renderer Metal camera.usda <input>.png`
     - ZCamera & camera.usda are generated in step 2
 4. If the file is not a USDZ file, assign that image as the usd's thumbnail image
 5. If the file is a USDZ file, create a new `<subject_usd_file>_Thumbnail.usda`, assign the image as the thumbnail, and sublayer `<subject_usd_file>.usdz`